firoagni/ai-development-tutorials/ai_solution_building_guide.md

 **4. Audit and Recovery**

 - **Audit Trails**: Log everything—you'll thank yourself during the post-mortem
-  - What the agent decided to do
+  - What the LLM decided to do
   - Why it made that choice
   - What tools it used and when